stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 date: 2020-11-15 14:00:00 +0000
 layout: blog
 title: top 5 don'ts on OKRs
-sub_heading: OKRs are brilliant - but here are the top 5 don'ts, learnt from the best
+sub_heading: OKRs are brilliant - top 5 don'ts, learnt from the best
 video_id: ''
 banner_image: "/uploads/don-t-do-it.PNG"
 alt_text: top 5 don'ts on OKRs
 slug: top 5 don'ts on OKRs
 seo_title: top 5 don'ts on OKRs
-seo_description: OKRs are brilliant - but here are the top 5 don'ts, learnt from the best
+seo_description: OKRs are brilliant - top 5 don'ts, learnt from the best
 feature_image: "/uploads/don-t-do-it.PNG"

 ---
-## OKR don't #1
+## OKRs don't #1

 **Don't start with OKRs.**

 Start with the strategy tree and your leadership team.

-NB - after reading this, [watch this short video](https://youtu.be/DqsXkZs75Lk "the leadership cycle") to learn more about the leadership cycle and strategy tree
+NB - after reading, [watch this short video](https://youtu.be/DqsXkZs75Lk "the leadership cycle") to learn about the leadership cycle and strategy tree

-## OKR don't #2
+## OKRs don't #2

 **Don't stop evolving your strategy** whilst executing monthly or quarterly OKRs.